Do you have late mail or missing mail? Here are the biggest reasons for mail delays

 During peak times, more mail and packages get processed.
 During the beginning of the COVID-19 pandemic, shipments multiplied and workers were scarce.
 Likewise, each year in December, an increase in demand from holiday shipments can slow down deliveries.

-Earth Class Mail aims to make mail easier, with mail scanning, check deposit, and virtual addresses.
+Earth Class Mail aims to make mail easier, with mail scanning, check deposit services, and virtual addresses.
 However, we rely on the mail service to do our work.
 If you are missing expected mail, you can always notify us and we will look into the issue.

 Occasionally, we have an issue with longer delivery times at one address in our network.
 We continually monitor the health of our virtual address network to make sure we receive mail regularly at our addresses.